by Diana Price, Medically Reviewed by Dr. C.H. Weaver M.D. 5/2022

 According to a recent review of survivorship statistics, the number of patients facing issues related to the transition from active treatment to long-term survivorship is growing: “The number of cancer survivors in the US has increased from 3 million in 1971, when the National Cancer Act was enacted, to over 12 million today.
 Over 70 percent of children affected by cancer survive more than 10 years, and most are cured.
 Most cancer survivors are adults, with two-thirds of them 65 years of age or older and two-thirds alive at five years.”1 With this growing population of survivors, managing ongoing care and side effects is becoming a major concern among providers.

-Patricia A. Ganz, MD, professor at the University of California, Los Angeles (UCLA) Schools of Medicine and Public Health and a researcher at UCLA’s Jonsson Comprehensive Cancer Center, says that the need for addressing survivorship care was officially presented to the oncology community in a 2005 Institute of Medicine (IOM) report titled From Cancer Patient to Cancer Survivor: Lost in Transition.
+Patricia A. Ganz, MD, professor at the University of California, Los Angeles (UCLA) Schools of Medicine and Public Health and a researcher at UCLA’s Jonsson Comprehensive Cancer Center, says that the need for addressing survivorship care was officially presented to the oncology community in an Institute of Medicine (IOM) report titled From Cancer Patient to Cancer Survivor: Lost in Transition.
 The report described the lack of best practices and guidelines for survivors’ ongoing care and recommended the use of survivorship care plans, which would summarize the history of a patient’s cancer care and be passed along to any providers who care for the patient after he or she completes active treatment.

-Dr. Ganz says that it was in response to the IOM report that the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) created a consensus statement on quality cancer care, released in 2006, which included a goal for “survivorship care planning.”
+Dr. Ganz says that it was in response to the IOM report that the American Society of Clinical Oncology (ASCO) and the European Society for Medical Oncology (ESMO) created a consensus statement on quality cancer care, which included a goal for “survivorship care planning.”
 In addition, many cancer centers heeded the call for increased survivorship resources, developing survivorship programs and implementing the use of survivorship care plans to help patients and providers navigate recovery.

-Today, six years after the ASCO-ESMO statement, a range of comprehensive survivorship program models that seek to bridge the gap between active treatment and long-term recovery are in evidence across the country.
+Today, a range of comprehensive survivorship program models that seek to bridge the gap between active treatment and long-term recovery are in evidence across the country.
 Zandstra says that the survivorship program she oversees covers four distinct areas to respond to the various challenges that patients face during the transition from active treatment to recovery.
 “At MD Anderson we’re addressing surveillance for the disease, late effects of treatment, risk reduction and screening for second cancers, and psychosocial issues.
 Our survivorship program is constructed around those four domains.”
 Providers help patients access resources across the four domains, Zandstra says, coordinating medical and complementary therapies to “move from the illness focus to the wellness focus, asking always, ‘How do we optimize wellness?’

-At the UCLA-LiveSTRONG Survivorship Center of Excellence, Amy Jacobson says, programming is built around the survivorship care plan.
+At the UCLA Survivorship Center of Excellence, Amy Jacobson says, programming is built around the survivorship care plan.
 “The cornerstone of the program is the Treatment Summary and Survivorship Care Plan, which is generated from an initial visit—during which a patient sees a psychologist or social worker, a medical oncologist, and a nurse practitioner—and is provided to the patient as well as their medical team; it outlines their diagnosis and treatment and provides recommendations for their care moving forward.”

 The MD Anderson and UCLA survivorship programs serve as excellent examples of the good that has come from the increasing recognition of need among survivors, and there has been improvement in addressing the challenge, Dr. Ganz says.
 “There has been modest progress, mostly at major cancer centers and in some community cancer centers,” she says, “and the American College of Surgeons cancer program accreditation process has now adopted this as a standard, which should result in greater uptake.”
 Still, she says, we have work to do to ensure that patients are provided with the care they need after treatment ends.
 “It takes a long time to disseminate quality-of-care activities such as this, and many barriers are raised to do this.”